SourceAura/Shujo/To-Do.md

 - gridsome for the win...
 - decide on tailwinds or nah.
 - keep going no matter what bro. seriously.
-- or what wash dishes for the rest of your life? lol ^_^
+- or what, serve for the rest of your life? lol ^_^
+- good money, ain't great money.